calnix/DualVeTokenSystem/documents/Contract Explanations/AC_V4.md

 ## Defense Layers

+We implement a layered approach, enabling strict risk containment, while allowing flexible operations:

 1. Role Isolation: Operational roles cannot access strategic functions, and vice versa; preventing cascade failures.
 2. Multi-Signature Protection: All admin roles require distributed approval, with thresholds aligned to risk levels.
 3. Override Mechanisms: Global admin can intervene in any role, ensuring no permanent lockouts.

-This layered approach contains risks while allowing flexible operations, demonstrating the system's robustness in handling diverse scenarios.
+This demonstrates the system's robustness in handling diverse scenarios.

 **Exception:**
 Some admin roles would be granted to EOA addresses *temporarily* to execute automated tasks.
 - For example, emergencyExit, or batch creation of pools.
 - Upon completion, EOA role to be revoked.

-Regardless, each admin role will never lose it's multi-sig; which is its anchor.
+**Regardless, each admin role will be anchored to a fixed multi-sig; regardless the temporal additions/removals of other EOA scripts.**

 ## Detailed Role Specifications